waycrate/NextWM/README.md

 ## Building

 NOTE: By default Xwayland always executes in the background.
-The `-Dxwayland_lazy=true` flag was added to mitigate this issue however this may have slightly worse xwayland startup times.
+The `-Dxwayland-lazy` flag was added to mitigate this issue however this may have slightly worse xwayland startup times.

 ### Depedencies